adamiaonr/wifi-vehicles/data-collection/README.md

 $ sudo kill-wardrive
 ```

-For reference, the `run-wardrive` script calls 4 other scripts:
+For reference, the `run-wardrive` script calls 4 other scripts, which you can inspect and run independently:

 * `scan-loop.py` : a Python script which starts iterative scans, looping through a list of `<channel>:<bandwidth>` tuples.
 It also starts `tcpdump` captures, saving the results in .pcap files, which you can read with Wireshark.
 Read the script's comments for more details.
 * `get-cbt.sh` : a bash script that reads channel utilization values via the `iw dev <wlan-iface> survey dump` command.
 It saves the results in a .csv file.